streetpea/chiaki-ng/README.md

 in
 ## Usage

-If your PS4 is on your local network, is turned on or in standby mode and does not have Discovery explicitly disabled, Chiaki should find it.
+If your Console is on your local network, is turned on or in standby mode and does not have Discovery explicitly disabled, Chiaki should find it.
 Otherwise, you can add it manually.
-To do so, click the "+" icon in the top right, and enter your PS4's IP address.
+To do so, click the "+" icon in the top right, and enter your Console's IP address.

-You will then need to register your PS4 with Chiaki.
+You will then need to register your Console with Chiaki.
 You will need two more pieces of information to do this.

 ### Obtaining your PSN AccountID